AWS Bedrock Models¶

 Building the AWS-enabled Image¶

-Create a .env file with your credentials and configuration:
+Create a .env file with your credentials and model configuration.
+The Docker Compose AWS services read this file automatically:

 # AWS credentials